Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 In some cases, the business layer and persistence layer are combined into a single business layer, particularly when the persistence logic is embedded within the business layer components.

+The presentation layer is the user interface that displays information in the browser.
+This could be a [blazor wasm project](blog/what-is-blazor-wasm) where users can send and view information and web pages from the server.

 One of the powerful features of the layered architecture pattern is the separation of concerns among components.
 Components within a specific layer deal only with logic that pertains to that layer.

-Each layer in marked as closed a closed layer.
+Each layer in marked as a closed layer.
 This means that a request originating from the presentation layer must first go through the business layer and then to the persistence layer before finally hitting the database layer.

 This type of component classification makes it easy to build effective roles and responsibility models into your architecture, and also makes it easy to develop, test, govern, and maintain applications using this architecture pattern due to well-defined component interfaces and limited component scope.

 Although the layered architecture pattern does not specify the number and types of layers that must exist in the pattern, it is very common to see 3 or 4 layers in a typical application.

 However, there are other variations of the layered architecture such as the N-tier architecture and the 4+1 Krueger Architecture which takes this a step further.

+Layered architecture is perfect for smaller projects.However when the project gets bigger, maintenance can become a headache.
+Whilst each layer depicts a seperation of concerns, each layer is tightly coupled to the layers around it.

+As a result, a change in the presentation layer will result in other layers.
+This can lead to spaghetti code as code is often nonreusable with a lot of class inheritance and encapsulation.

+---

 ### Onion Architecture